shjindal0309/VirtualMuseumGuide/README.md

 # Virtual Museum Guide*
-  This android app detect artefacts placed in the museum when they are placed in front of the android mobile's camera and then it shows information related to that artefact.I showed submitted SRS Report,Design Report and Evaluation Report to the Professor
+  This android app detect artefacts placed in the museum when they are placed in front of the android mobile's camera and then it shows information related to that artefact.

-*App not completed
+*App not completed.
+I submitted SRS Report,Design Report and Evaluation Report to the Professor.